POC Ventral Spin Review

 A highly ventilated helmet with a claimed aerodynamic edge that looks like it was produced in a cleanroom.

-POC prices the Ventral Air Spin at $250 and can be purchased via their website at pocsports.com.
+POC prices the Ventral Spin at $250 and can be purchased via amazon.com/pocsports.

 Is this a review of the ventral or ventral air?
 From the pictures it looses like the aero ventral.

 This is a review for the Ventral Air Spin from POC –> https://www.pocsports.com/us/products/ventral-air-spin/10671.html